accessibleapps/issue_reporter/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for the full license text.

 ## Support

 If you encounter any problems or have any questions, please open an issue on the GitHub repository.

+---

+Copyright (c) 2023 Christopher Toth